JeremyMedders/LogixLibraries/README.md

 With the exception of complementary FactoryTalk View files, this repository contains only .L5X (Logix XML) files.

-The structured text language is generally used for add-on-instruction definitions for ease of portability between IEC 61131-3 platforms.
+Structured text is used for add-on-instruction definitions for ease of portability between IEC 61131-3 platforms.

 Type and instruction dependencies will be documented where possible.